github/docs/content/actions/security-guides/security-hardening-for-github-actions.md

 {% warning %}

 **Warning**: Any user with write access to your repository has read access to all secrets configured in your repository.
-Therefore, you need to ensure that the credentials being used within workflows have the least privileges required.
+Therefore, you should ensure that the credentials being used within workflows have the least privileges required.

 {% endwarning %}